Blog

 Art is important.
 This is already all over the place.
 But anyway, art is important.
 It all means so much to me.
 There was a time I wanted to act, but then settled into not being in front of the camera because I have a real hate/hate relationship with myself I am also terrible.
 After taking Theater 101 my freshman year of highschool and apparently scaring the hell out of my classmates by doing a monologue from Fight Club, I decided maybe no. So I liked music better.
 I also discovered that learning table top roleplaying games help me scratch the itch to play and craft a story with others.
 Because honestly, I think all I wanted to do was play.

 I have been reading comics since I could read.
-I have my favorites – Hellboy, The Maxx, Y the Last Man, Kingdom Come, Doctor Strange, The Defenders.
+I have my favorites – Hellboy, The Maxx, Y the Last Man, Kingdom Come, Doctor Strange, The Defenders, Fantagraphics stuff like Love and Rockets – I devour anything by the Hernandez Brothers.
+Recently, the masterpiece My Favorite Things are Monsters.
 I read a lot of independent full stories or things from Dark Horse and Image.
 (I read “regular” books a lot too.
 So calm down.)

 We can find ourselves anywhere and I think that seeing that reflection helps us cope.